Zuwairanajma/ecommerce-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Space Travelers' App Project] <a name="about-project"></a>
+# 📖 [ecommerce-app Project] <a name="about-project"></a>

-**Space Travelers' App Project** this is a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+**Ecommerce website Project** this is a web application for a company that provides commercial products and services to it consumers with a great user interface that allows user add selected items to cart and make purchases via the website..

 ## 🛠 Built With <a name="built-with"></a>